-Semantic repository, in general, is a database management system.
+A semantic repository is a database management system.
 It allows storing, querying, and managing structured data.
-Semantic repository is still not a largely adopted term and is often referred to by synonyms such as semantic graph database, reasoner, ontology server, semantic store, metadata store, RDF database, RDF triplestore, and more.
-Different wording often emphasizes the particular features and usages, rather than the difference in the implementation and performance.
+Semantic repositories is still not a largely adopted term and is often referred to by synonyms such as semantic graph database, reasoner, ontology server, semantic store, metadata store, RDF database, RDF triplestore and more.
+Different wording often emphasizes the particular features and usages, rather than a difference in the implementation and performance.

 The major benefit of semantic repositories, compared to traditional DBMSs such as relational databases (RDBMSs), is the usage of semantic data schema paradigm, called ontology, which is stored and managed independently from the data.
 It allows you to: